 Waiting for the Light is street photograph.
 It captures the gritty realism of urban alienation on a hot summer afternoon.

 Canal Street, New York City, is where anything loose in the city seems to tumble.
 This fine art photograph is a kind of composite.
-From Chinatown to McDonalds, all along the subway […]
+From Chinatown to McDonalds, all along the subway spine.
+Canal Street Station in Chinatown is a kind of found art everywhere you look, an […]

 About Deborah Julian’s urban landscape photography… Not all urban or street photography is fine art.
 It all depends on the photographer’s motive.
-Street photography is about narrative, and urban may be static, […]
+Street photography is about narrative, and urban may be static, a look at the landscape or how things fit together with or without people.
+Deborah Julian […]

 Images of New York City bring an angular view to urban spaces, seen through street photography.
 Catching what’s missed in the rush.
-Balloon Girl (Soho) by Deborah Julian Up Close, What Does […]
+Balloon Girl (Soho) by Deborah Julian Up Close, What Does New York City Look Like?
+Deborah Julian is a New York City based street and urban […]